ddRPB/rpb-doc/user.rst

 User Documentation
 ==================

-Information about general system usage of all RPB platform components.
+Information about general system usage of all RPB platform components and applications.

 .. toctree::
 	:maxdepth: 1